fmorenopino/HeterogeneousHMM/README.rst

    pip install pyhhmm

-Alternativelly, the library can be directly installed via Github repository: pip install "git+https://github.com/fmorenopino/HeterogeneousHMM"
+Alternativelly, the library can be directly installed from the Github repository:

 .. code-block:: bash